padrinobook/padrinobook.com/index.md

   <div class="columns">
     <div class="column is-12">
       <p>
-        If you want to go into web development with fun and joy plus the freedom of choice which components you want to use, then take a deeper look into <a href="http://padrinorb.com/">Padrino</a>.
+        Go into web development with fun and joy plus the freedom of choice which components you want to use for your next web application, then take a deeper look into <a href="http://padrinorb.com/">Padrino</a>.
         This book will teach you how to craft web applications in Padrino.
       </p>
     </div>